-You can add an unlimited number of Real Servers to each Virtual Service (except the Enterprise R20 which is limited to 5 x VIPs each with up to 4 RIPs).
+You can add an unlimited number of Real Servers to each Virtual Service.
 In DR mode, since port redirection is not possible the Real Server port field is not available and the port is automatically set to be the same as the Virtual Service, whilst for a NAT mode Real Server, it's possible to configure the port to be the same or different to the Virtual Service's port.